Neo23x0/munin/README.md

 # Usage

-    usage: munin.py [-h] [-f path] [-c cache-db] [-i ini-file] [-s sample-folder] [--nocache] [--nocsv] [--debug]
+    usage: munin.py [-h] [-f path] [-c cache-db] [-i ini-file] [-s sample-folder] [--comment] [-p vt-comment-prefix] [--nocache] [--intense]
+                    [--retroverify] [-r num-results] [--nocsv] [--sort] [--debug]

     Online Hash Checker

     optional arguments:
-      -h, --help        show this help message and exit -f path           File to process (hash line by line OR csv with hash in each line - auto-detects position and comment) -c cache-db       Name of the cache database file (default: vt-hash-db.pkl) -i ini-file       Name of the ini file that holds the API keys -s sample-folder  Folder with samples to process --nocache         Do not use cache database file --nocsv           Do not write a CSV with the results --debug           Debug output
+      -h, --help            show this help message and exit -f path               File to process (hash line by line OR csv with hash in each line - auto-detects position and comment) -c cache-db           Name of the cache database file (default: vt-hash- db.pkl)
+      -i ini-file           Name of the ini file that holds the API keys -s sample-folder      Folder with samples to process --comment             Posts a comment for the analysed hash which contains the comment from the log line
+      -p vt-comment-prefix  Virustotal comment prefix
+      --nocache             Do not use cache database file --intense             Do use PhantomJS to parse the permalink (used to extract user comments on samples)
+      --retroverify         Check only 40 entries with the same comment and therest at the end of the run (retrohunt verification) -r num-results        Number of results to take as verification --nocsv               Do not write a CSV with the results --sort                Sort the input lines (useful for VT retrohunt results) --debug               Debug output

 # Features